yesodweb/yesodweb.com-content/blog/2014/10/updating-auto-update.md

 return $ readIORef nowFormatted
 ```

-We fork a single thread that recalculates the formatted time every one second,
+We fork a single thread that recalculates the formatted time every second,
 and updates a mutable reference.
 This means that, regardless of how many
 clients connect, we will always run this computation at most once per second.
 And reading the current time requires no system calls, formatting, or